Markov chains revisited

 \end{lemma}

 \begin{proof}Note that $X_n$ does not belong to $A$ for $n=1,2,\dots,\varsigma$ if $\varsigma<\phi_A$, and so

 where $X^{\varsigma}$ denotes the ${\varsigma}$-shifted chain in~\eqref{eq:shiftdt}.

-Lemma~\ref{lem:pathspmeas}$(ii)$ shows that the function $F((x_m)_{m\in\n}):=\inf\left\{n>0:\sum_{m=1}^n1_A(x_{m})=1\right\}$ is $\cal{E}/\cal{B}(\r_E)$-measurable, where $\cal{E}$ denotes the cylinder sigma-algebra on the path space (Section~\ref{sec:pathlaw}).
-Given that we are able to deduce whether the chain has entered $A$ before time $\varsigma$ from observing the chain up until $\varsigma$, the event $\{\varsigma<\phi_A\}$ belongs to the pre-$\varsigma$ sigma-algebra $\cal{F}_{\varsigma}$ we introduced in Definition~\ref{def:stopdt} (for a formal argument, use Lemma~\ref{lem:2stop}$(i)$ and Exercise~\ref{ex:entstop}).
-For these reasons, we can apply the strong Markov property (Theorem \ref{thrm:strmkvpath}) obtain the first equality given in the premise:
+Lemma~\ref{lem:pathspmeas}$ii$ shows that the function $F((x_m)_{m\in\n}):=\inf\left\{n>0:\sum_{m=1}^n1_A(x_{m})=1\right\}$ is $\cal{E}/\cal{B}(\r_E)$-measurable, where $\cal{E}$ denotes the cylinder sigma-algebra on the path space (Section~\ref{sec:pathlaw}).
+Given that we are able to deduce whether the chain has entered $A$ before time $\varsigma$ from observing the chain up until $\varsigma$, the event $\{\varsigma<\phi_A\}$ belongs to the pre-$\varsigma$ sigma-algebra $\cal{F}_{\varsigma}$ introduced in Definition~\ref{def:stopdt} (for a formal argument, use Lemma~\ref{lem:2stop}$i$ and Exercise~\ref{ex:entstop}).
+For these reasons, applying the strong Markov property (Theorem \ref{thrm:strmkvpath}) yields the first equality given in the premise:

 where the second and fourth equality follow from \eqref{eq:fdafnda7s8fhzs} and the fact that $\{\varsigma<\phi_A\}\subseteq\{\varsigma<\infty\}$ (as $\varsigma$ is strictly less than $\phi_A$ only if the $\varsigma$ is finite).
 The second equality in the premise follows by replacing `$<\infty$' and `$1_\n$' with `$=\infty$' and `$1_{\infty}$' in the above. \end{proof}